google/xls/docs_src/dslx_reference.md

 // Note: to see `trace_fmt!` output you need to be seeing `INFO` level logging.
 #![interp_main_alsologtostderr = "true"]

-// Note: JIT does not currently support `trace_fmt!` with data operands so we
-// need to avoid comparison to JIT mode.
-#![interp_main_compare = "none"]

 fn shifty(x: u8, y: u3) -> u8 {
   let _ = trace_fmt!("x: {:x} y: {}", x, y);
   x << y